weholt/SerpentariumCore/docs/index.md

 class C:
-    # Requires services that implements both the IA and IB protocol
+    # Requires some services that implements both the IA and IB protocol
     def __init__(self, a: IA, b: IB):
         self.a: IA = a
         self.b: IB = b